ChangKeunJi/customer-list/README.md

 1. Sort user by id, name, email and phone number.

 2. Search user by name or email.
+(Choose the button name or email)

 3. Reuseable component.
 (Search bar / Lists)